niclastanskanen/react-film-app/README.md

 ### Acknowledgments

-Adrian for good support and mentor.
+Adrian for great support and mentor.